-This specification defines the interface requirements for transport of a class of service known as "Out-Of-Band (OOB) messaging" between a Set-top Controller (or application servers) and the customer premise equipment (CPE).
+The DOCSIS Set-top Gateway (DSG) specification defines an interface and associated protocol that introduces additional requirements on a DOCSIS CMTS and DOCSIS CM to support the configuration and transport of a class of service known as "Out-Of-Band (OOB) messaging" between a Set-top Controller (or application servers) and the customer premise equipment (CPE).
 In general, the CPE is intended to be a digital Set-top Device, but may include other CPE devices, such as Residential Gateways or other electronic equipment.
-Figure 1-1 provides the context for this specification in relation to the data over cable reference architecture and the other interface specifications in the family.
+Figure 1-1 provides the context for this specification in relation to the data-over-cable reference architecture and the other interface specifications in the family.

-Traditionally, the physical transport of this Out-Of-Band messaging has been carried over dedicated channels, as specified by [ANSI/SCTE 55-1] and [ANSI/SCTE 55-2].
+Traditionally, the physical transport of this Out-Of-Band messaging has been carried over dedicated channels, as specified by [SCTE 55-1] and [SCTE 55-2].
 This specification defines the applicable communications standards and protocols needed to implement an Out-Of-Band messaging interface to the Set-top Device using DOCSIS as a transport.
 It applies to cable systems employing HFC and coaxial architectures.
 Specifically, the scope of this specification is to: